fewagency/best-practices/setup of new Laravel project.md

 http://laravel.com/docs/5.0/installation#install-laravel

 ## Steps
-- ssh into Homestead
+ssh into Homestead
 > sudo composer self-update
 > composer global update

-- cd to code/projects folder when in Homestead via ssh, e.g. cd ~/Code
+cd to your code/projects folder when in Homestead via ssh, e.g. `cd ~/Code`
 > laravel new PROJECTNAME

-- Exit Homestead ssh session
+Exit Homestead ssh session

-Add the new site to your ~/.homestead/Homestead.yaml (> homestead edit) - note the Homestead ip, and your chosen domain name.
+Add the new site to your ~/.homestead/Homestead.yaml (`homestead edit`) - note the Homestead ip, and your chosen domain name.
 You may add a database too.

 Add the Homestead ip and the chosen domain to your /etc/hosts